 Learn to Play Craps – Tips and Strategies: Load of Crap: Part 1

 I got the idea for this article while writing about dice setting.
-(If you’ve read the free sample chapter from my eBook on my website, you’ll know what I think about dice setting.)
 I thought about the ridiculous things (and sometimes downright lies) people say to separate you from your money.
 I thought about the shysters who spread their misguided and oftentimes flat-out wrong advice for beating the house.
 Then, I thought about the unfortunate who fall for such bogus claims and advice.

 I took the following excerpts directly from some of the websites I scanned for 10 minutes after searching for “learn craps.”
 These excerpts are not from blogs, forums, or discussion groups; they’re from sites that sell craps-related products.
 My analyses and criticisms are based on my opinion and deemed valid until proven otherwise by a qualified and independent body.

 Excerpt: “In my humble opinion, the pass line (and come) are the worst bets on the table.
 I understand about the 1.4% advantage and all, but has anyone actually calculated odds against, after the come out?
 I found two books a long time ago that stated the average against you, on the pass line after a point is established, is around 34-35%.
 That is to say, the odds against ‘repeating’ the point before a 7.”